Flying With a Service Dog – The Ultimate Guide

 In the Relief Form, the handler must certify that their service dog will either (i) not need to relieve itself while on the flight, (ii) can relieve itself during the flight without creating a health or sanitation issue, or (iii) refrain from relieving itself, or relieve itself without posing a health or sanitation issue (for example, through the use of a dog diaper).

-Like the Transport Form, this form is self-certifying but only required for flights longer than 8 hours.
+Like the DOT Form, this form is self-certifying but only required for flights longer than 8 hours.
 A copy of the Relief Form for reference can be found below.

 DOT Form - Service Animal Relief Form - Download Download the DOT Form – Service Animal Relief Attestation Form (pdf) here.